Qifei-Zhao/CCI--MSc-Advanced-Project/README.md

 * Application Video Link：https://youtu.be/1m0qo28SWHc

 ## Application Inspiration
-* My AR project is an application software based on hand tracking and gesture recognition.
+* My AR project is an application based on hand tracking and gesture recognition.
 The purpose of the project is to test the feasibility and convenience of pure hand interaction in current AR applications.

 ## Application Build by Qifei Zhao